Did The Hartford deny your ERISA long-term disability claim?

 What is an ERISA Disability Policy?

-If you are applying for long-term disability in Virginia, that usually means you have been diagnosed with a significant injury like chronic fatigue syndrome, musculoskeletal problems such as back injuries, cardiovascular diseases like heart failure or coronary artery disease, cognitive impairments like a traumatic brain injury, respiratory diseases like asthma or COPD, or maybe even cancer.
+In Virginia, if you are seeking long-term disability benefits, it is typically due to a severe medical condition such as chronic fatigue syndrome, musculoskeletal problems like back injuries, cardiovascular diseases such as heart failure or coronary artery disease, cognitive impairments such as traumatic brain injury, respiratory diseases like asthma or COPD, or even cancer.

 At this point, you can do three things: